 2. Coconut Oil

 There is no doubt coconut oil is healthy for the body.
-However, limitless use of it without taking care
+However, limitless use of it without taking care of the quantity you use in your foods can be unhealthy for you.

 100 grams of virgin coconut oil contains around 860 calories and 93 grams of saturated fats.1 Saturated fats are responsible for an increase in the blood cholesterol levels, increasing the risk of heart diseases.2